wiiznokes/gitnote/BUILD.md

 git clone https://github.com/wiiznokes/libgit2-android --depth=1 --branch=patch-android app/libgit2-android
 ```

-Make sure you're in the `app` folder when cloning it.
+Make sure you clone it in the `app` folder.

 You can't just `sudo apt install libgit2-dev` because `cmake` won't let you use the header in `/usr/include` for some reason.